The first question

 Judges do not like making custody orders, especially on incomplete evidence and

-on rushed basis unless the order is necesary to protect the health and welfare
+on rushed basis unless the order is necessary to protect the health and welfare

-of the the child.
+of the child.
 If the order is not necessary to do that, then the

 judge will want you to have a case conference first.
 Of course, that is